You need to check what rules apply to taking your medicine:

 Some medicines available over the counter in the UK may be controlled in other countries and vice versa.

-Countries such as India, Pakistan and Turkey have a list of medicines they will not allow into the country.
+Some countries such as India, Pakistan and Turkey have a list of medicines they will not allow into the country.

 International rules vary – contact the embassy for the country you're visiting.
 GOV.UK has a full list of foreign embassies in the UK.